noenomblot/ADA_P3-jekyll/index.md

 # 1. When the World Breaks In: How Reddit Reacts to Major Events {#part1}

-Have you ever opened Reddit expecting something light — maybe a few cute pet photos — only to find yourself pulled into the breaking news of an earthquake on the other side of the world?
+Have you ever opened Reddit expecting something light, maybe a few cute pet photos, only to find yourself pulled into the breaking news of an earthquake on the other side of the world?

 Or started your scroll casually, only to realize that *something big* is happening, simply because every corner of your feed feels different?